Rational evaluation of various epidemic models based on the COVID-19 data of China: Results

-(6) \textbf{\em Methods fo sequential Bayesian and time-dependent reproduction number are more accurate at the late stage of an epidemic.} For statistical methods, since sequential Bayesian and time-dependent reproduction number methods take the non-constant nature of the effective reproduction number with the progression of epidemics into consideration, they appear to be more accurate than the exponential growth and maximum likelihood methods in the late stage.
+(6) \textbf{\em Methods of sequential Bayesian and time-dependent reproduction number are more accurate at the late stage of an epidemic.} For statistical methods, since sequential Bayesian and time-dependent reproduction number methods take the non-constant nature of the effective reproduction number with the progression of epidemics into consideration (see Fig. S1 in SI), their predictions appear to be more accurate than the exponential growth and maximum likelihood methods in the late stage (see Fig. \ref{six-cities}B).
 In addition, the sequential Bayesian method seems to be less robust than the time-dependent reproduction number method.
-The latter inherits the merit of Logistic function by slightly underestimate the true epidemic size.
-It is further observed that the estimated basic reproduction number $R_0$ by the exponential growth method exhibits a transition from overestimation to underestimation with respect to the inflection point, which is in accordance with the S-shaped curve for the total infected populations.
-As a consequence, in the early stage of Shanghai COVID-19 epidemic, the exponential growth method after combining with the Logistic function makes an underestimation on the final epidemic size, and a contrary overestimation based on accumulated data in the late stage.
+The latter inherits the merit of Logistic function by slightly underestimating the true epidemic size.
+The nice performance of Bayesian method has been observed for Ebola too, in which ensemble Bayesian method outperformed other 8 methods including Logistic function and SEIR model \cite{2018Viboud}.
+It is further observed that the basic reproduction number $R_0$ estimated by the exponential growth method exhibits a transition from overestimation to underestimation with respect to the inflection point, which is in accordance with the S-shaped curve for the total infected populations.
+As a consequence, with respect to the early stage data of Shanghai COVID-19 epidemic, the exponential growth method combining with the Logistic function makes an underestimation on the final epidemic size, and a contrary overestimation based on accumulated data in the late stage.
 Finally, we find the maximum likelihood method overestimates the epidemic size to a large extent in all seven cases, indicating this method may not be suitable for studying COVID-19 epidemics.